Contact us on 020 8226 0034 today to arrange your consultation.

 Contact us

-Diabetes UK predicts that over 5.6 million people in the UK are living with diabetes, with 90% of them having Type 2 diabetes.
-Type 1 Diabetes is an autoimmune condition where the body can’t produce insulin.
+Diabetes UK predicts that over 5.6 million people in the UK are living with diabetes, with at least 90% of them having Type 2 Diabetes.
+The majority of Type 2 cases are the result of lifestyle factors that can be modified, including obesity and inactivity, whereas Type 1 Diabetes is an autoimmune condition where the body cannot produce enough insulin.

 Exercise for diabetes